-Column tab.
-The column names returned by the query must match the Internal Name specified on the Column tab.
+• If the probe is a SQL probe, you must specify the SQL SELECT statement invoked by the probe on the Code tab.
+The column names returned by the query must match the Internal Name specified on the Columns tab.
 The number of columns returned by the query, as well as the column name, data type, etc. must match the information specified on the Columns tab.